Caring for your pet in their twilight years

 Diet and weight

 Older pets, like older people, can have marked changes to their weight.
-Some older animals can become more greedy, and in combination with exercising less, can quickly become overweight – predisposing them to arthritis, diabetes and heart disease to name a few.
+Some older animals can become greedier, and in combination with exercising less, can quickly become overweight – predisposing them to arthritis, diabetes and heart disease to name a few.

 Other animals may lose weight as they get older, either due to lack of interest in their food, a reduction in their sense of smell, or an underlying health issue.